shreya2105/Monthly-stocks-portfolio/README.md

 # Monthly-stocks-portfolio
-Select large cap and small cap portfolio over a period of 20 years for each month.
+This is a R code to select 10 large cap and 10 small cap stocks for two different portfolios over a period of 20 years for each month.